wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 ### Notation
-- v1, after ~v1.10.x I tried to implement more up-to-date model handling, there were issues with running the scripts, the overcomplicated scripts being an AI challenge.
+- The idea of v2 limiting compatibility being people with older OS likely not target audience for inference, though I do intend to do a final update to v1 and release as v1 Legacy. v1 After ~v1.10.x there were issues with main program, the overcomplicated scripts being an AI challenge.
 - Windows is my main OS, so Check for recent v1 versions mentioning work on ubuntu if you use that (it was likely being tested/used at such points).
 - Changing height of session log height as shown in media section requires restart of GUI, to re-initialize the complicated and fragile dynamic UI through browser fake GUI interface.
 - The "Cancel Input/Response" button was impossible for now; Attempted most recently, 2 Opus 4.5 and 2 Grok, sessions, and added about ~=>45k, but then required, "Wait For Response" for Gradio v3 and Cancel Input for Gradio v4.
 Instead there is now a dummy "..Wait For Response.." button.